planck-npipe/hillipop/README.md

 Installing Hillipop likelihood data
 -----------------------------------

+The [`examples/test_hillipop.yaml`](examples/test_hillipop.yaml) file is a good starting point to know the different nuisance parameters used by `hillipop` likelihoods.

 You should use the `cobaya-install` binary to automatically download the data needed by the `Hillipop` likelihood